-Samsung Galaxy Tab passes the FCC with GSM radios onboardAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab passes the FCC with GSM radios onboardAlex Wagner - Editorial Director of News and Content

 Just a couple of days ago we learned that Verizon will be releasing a CDMA model of Samsung's Galaxy Tab, similar to the device we've seen leaked by a dev in Israel.
 Interestingly, Verizon may not be the only U.S. carrier to launch the Tab, as the device just passed through the FCC with a GSM 1900 radio on board.
 This means that we could see the Galaxy Tab launching on AT&T some time in the future, which would be a great opportunity to expand the Tab's popularity here in the U.S. Along with the GSM radio, the Tab in the FCC has both 2.4 GHz and 5.8 GHz 802.11 a/b/g/n WiFi.